jcguu95/org-linker.el/readme.md

 `org-linker` differs from `org-attach` in its approach to file attachment.
-While `org-attach` uses an org heading as a basic storing unit, which can lead to issues if not managed carefully, `org-linker` assigns a unique UUID to each attached file, ensuring a more robust linkage system.
-By using individual files as the basic unit, `org-linker` offers a safer and more reliable way to manage attachments within org-mode documents.
+While `org-attach` uses an org heading as a basic storing unit, which can lead to issues if not managed carefully (e.g. refiling or adding shadowing subtrees), `org-linker` assigns a unique UUID to each attached file, ensuring a more robust linkage system.
+By treating individual files as the fundamental unit, `org-linker` provides a safer and more adaptable approach to handling attachments in org-mode documents.
+This allows for easy movement and copying of links across various org files and headings.

 Both tools have their strengths and are suitable for different use cases.
 However, if you prioritize a secure and